AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 The subteam built the prototype reactor intending to minimize head loss and to maximize the difference in depth between the reactor and the bucket.
 The relationship between these parameters is illustrated in [Equation 7](#Equation-7).
 The subteam aimed to minimize gas' solubility in the reactor and therefore maximize bubble formation in the reactor.

-The Testing the System section describes the subteam's methods for their attempts to fluidize the sand bed.
+The Testing the System section describes the subteam's methods in attempting to fluidize the sand bed in the prototype reactor.

 ### Determining Reactor Parameters